xemantic/xemantic-kotlin-swing-dsl/README.md

 UI for remote Java application.
-I needed a remote control for my Robot, talking over OSC protocol, already coded in Kotlin and based on [functional reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) principles.
+I needed a remote control for my Robot, talking over OSC protocol, already coded in Kotlin and based on [functional reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) principles (See [we-are-the-robots](https://github.com/xemantic/we-are-the-robots) on GitHub).
 I decided to go for Swing, to stay in the same ecosystem, but I remember the experience of coding GUI in Swing years ago, and I remember what I liked about it and what was painful.
 Fortunately now I also have the experience of building Domain Specific Languages in Kotlin and I quickly realized that I can finally